makerdao/governance-manual/parameter-index/debt-auction/param-initial-lot-size.md

 ## Considerations

-This parameter should be tuned in conjunction with the Debt Auction Lot Size Increase (`pad`) parameter, which has similar consequences when increased or decreased as the Debt Auction Initial Lot Size parameter.
+This parameter should be tuned in conjunction with the [Debt Auction Lot Size Increase](param-lot-size-increase.md)  parameter (`pad`), which has similar consequences when increased or decreased as the Debt Auction Initial Lot Size parameter.

->Page last reviewed: 2022-11-09
+>Page last reviewed: 2022-14-09
->Next review due: 2023-11-09
+>Next review due: 2023-14-09